-This waymarked cycle trail (green circle) is on forest roads all the way.
+This waymarked cycle trail now forms part of the DeesideWay, and is on forest roads all the way.
 From Scolty the cycle route goes through the Blackhall Forest to Shooting Greens at its western end.
 From there you can retrace or you can do a slightly longer circular loop that brings you back to Scolty.
 This longer route is a wee bit more hilly than the basic trail.
-Also worth noting that at the Shooting Greens end some of the trail is shared with a waymarked walk.

 There are hidden gems of single track, swooping downhills and challenging climbs scattered through out the Blackahll forest.
 They are not marked, but they are there.
 Just get out and explore.
 Ask outher cyclists you meet on the trails - they might give up some of their favourite spots.
 You can spend a whole day here and still be able to uncover something new the next time you return.